 Anne of Green Gables – Charlottetown

-Anne of Green Gables – The MusicalTM has been playing at the Confederation Centre of the Arts in Charlottetown each summer since 1965 making it the world’s “longest running annual music theatre production” according to the Guinness Book of World Records.
+Anne of Green Gables – The MusicalTM had been playing at the Confederation Centre of the Arts in Charlottetown each summer since 1965 making it the world’s “longest running annual music theatre production” according to the Guinness Book of World Records.
 This run was interrupted by the COVID-19 pandemic in 2020, however, the production is now back on stage at the Confederation Centre June through September.

 Despite loving both theatre and Anne, we had to give it a miss on our first visit to PEI as my older daughter, Katie, was a young toddler.
 The following summer we decided to attend even though she was not quite 3 years old and she loved it!